New California Homestead Exemption 2025

 What Is a Homestead Exemption?

-A homestead exemption protects home equity from a homeowner’s creditors, up to a certain dollar amount.
-Collectors cannot acquire any funds within this amount to settle past-due debt.
-This applies if you file for bankruptcy or you experience financial difficulties after a divorce or your spouse passes away.
-You can also get a California homestead exemption on property taxes, in which you’re taxed on the value of your home minus the exemption amount.
+Homestead exemptions protect home equity from creditors, preventing seizure within the protected amount.
+This applies if you file for bankruptcy or experience other financial difficulties.
+You can also get a California homestead exemption on property taxes, so you’re taxed on the value of your home minus the exemption amount.

 How Does the Homestead Exemption Work?

 By law, a certain amount of your assets is protected.
-The homestead exemption protects the home of a debtor and its equity from being seized by creditors.
-Otherwise, a creditor can file a lawsuit, obtain a judgement against you, and take actions to collect on judgements, such as garnishing paychecks/bank accounts or forcing the sale of property.
+A homestead exemption for California homeowners protects against judgments in which a debtor’s home and its equity could be seized.
+Otherwise, creditors can file a lawsuit, obtain a judgment, and take actions such as garnishing wages and bank accounts or forcing the sale of property to collect.

-The homestead exemption kicks in when a particular creditor attempts to sell your home to pay a judgment against you.
-If you file for bankruptcy (personal or business), it also protects all or a portion of your home equity from creditors in general.
-Again, it only offers protection up to a certain dollar amount.
-If the legally available exemption is a greater amount than that of your home equity, your home is fully protected from creditors.
+The California homestead exemption kicks in when a creditor attempts to sell your home to settle a judgment.
+Filing for bankruptcy (personal or business) protects all or a portion of your home equity from creditors.
+If the legally available exemption is higher than that of your home equity, your home is fully protected from creditors.
 A lender then cannot force the sale of your property.

 Increase in the California Homestead Exemption